alythobani/vscode-region-helper/README.md

 2. **Reload VSCode** after installation.
 3. **Enjoy faster region navigation** and better code organization! -->

+## 🚧 Known Limitations

+- **Go to Region**'s dropdown is not fully fuzzy-searchable; it only supports camelCase matching.
+This is due to a [limitation in VSCode's API](https://github.com/microsoft/vscode/issues/34088#issuecomment-328734452).
+- **Region Tree View** may still highlight the last active region when the cursor is outside of any region.
+This is another [limitation of VSCode's API](https://github.com/microsoft/vscode/issues/48754).

 ## ❤️ Contributing & Feedback

 I may have limited availability, but **bug reports, suggestions, and contributions** are always welcome!
 Feel free to:

-- **[Open an issue](https://github.com/alythobani/vscode-region-helper/issues/new/choose)** for bugs or feature requests.
+- **[File an issue](https://github.com/alythobani/vscode-region-helper/issues/new/choose)** for bugs or feature requests.
-- **[Browse issues that accept PRs](https://github.com/alythobani/vscode-region-helper/issues?q=state%3Aopen%20label%3A%22accepting%20PRs%22)** and submit a pull request.
+- **[Browse issues open to PRs](https://github.com/alythobani/vscode-region-helper/issues?q=state%3Aopen%20label%3A%22accepting%20PRs%22)** and submit one if you'd like to help.
 <!-- - **[Leave a review](https://marketplace.visualstudio.com/items?itemName=alythobani.region-helper&ssr=false#review-details)** on the VSCode Marketplace. -->

+---

 Hope you enjoy using **Region Helper**.
 Have a great day, and try to make someone else's day great too! 😊